abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 |`CF_BITMAP`|`2`|Images e.g. screenshots|
 :::

-We'll use [`OpenClipboard`][OpenClipboard] to set a lock.
+To read the clipboard, we'll use [`OpenClipboard`][OpenClipboard] to set a lock first.
 This ensures other programs can't modify the clipboard while we're trying to read it.
 We need to release the lock with [`CloseClipboard`][CloseClipboard] once we're done.

-We need to check [`IsClipboardFormatAvailable`][IsClipboardFormatAvailable] to query a format, then get its contents using [`GetClipboardData`][GetClipboardData], or fallback to other formats.
+Then we'll call [`IsClipboardFormatAvailable`][IsClipboardFormatAvailable] to query a format, then get its contents using [`GetClipboardData`][GetClipboardData], or fallback to other formats.

 ```python
 from pathlib import Path